typesense/typesense-website/docs-site/content/guide/search-analytics.md

 - What are the items that are most often returned in search results?
 - Is there a correlation between user demographics / cohorts and their search behavior?

-In order to answer most of these questions, you need not just search data, but also data about how a user engages with different parts of your site or app.
-This is data you are most likely already capturing in your **web/app analytics** tool of choice like [Amplitude](https://amplitude.com/), [Google Analytics](https://marketingplatform.google.com/about/analytics/), [Heap](https://heap.io/), [Mixpanel](https://mixpanel.com/), [Plausible](https://plausible.io/), [Pendo](https://www.pendo.io/) etc.
+Most of these questions require both search data and client-side behavioral data about how users engage with different parts of your site or app.
+You may already capture this behavioral context in a **web/app analytics** tool such as [Amplitude](https://amplitude.com/), [Google Analytics](https://marketingplatform.google.com/about/analytics/), [Heap](https://heap.io/), [Mixpanel](https://mixpanel.com/), [Plausible](https://plausible.io/), or [Pendo](https://www.pendo.io/).

-Given that you need the context of user-behavioral data to get a complete picture of how your search experience is performing, **we highly recommend instrumenting your search experience on the client-side**, to send additional search data along with the rest of the data you are already capturing, to your existing analytics platform.
+To combine these sources and get a complete picture of search performance, **we highly recommend instrumenting your search experience on the client side**.
+This lets you send search activity to your existing analytics platform alongside the rest of the behavioral data you already capture.

 ## Server-side analytics